 diagram.
 This system is called

-MultibodyPlant is a huge class that has all the parameters and data related to robot.
+MultibodyPlant is a huge class containing all the parameters and data related to the robots.

 SceneGraph is the visualization and collision checking tool.